hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyplot.md

 {% include challenge.html content="The above code blocks involve many repetitive statements such as `import ...` - `rcParams.update(rcParamsDefault)`, and `plot.show()` at the end.
 Can you write a [wrapper function](hypy_pyfun.html#wrappers) to decorate any other *matplotlib* plot function?" %}

+{% include exercise.html content="Get familiar with built-in plot functions and matplotlib with the template script provided for the [Reservoir design](ex_sp.html) and [Flood return period calculation](ex_floods.html) exercises." %}

 ## Plotting with *pandas* {#pandas}

 Plotting with *matplotlib* can be daunting, not because the library is poorly documented (the complete opposite is the case), but because *matplotlib* is very extensive. *pandas* brings remedy with simplified commands for high-quality plots.
 The simplest way to plot a *pandas* data frame is [`pd.DataFrame.plot(x="col1", y="col2")`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.plot.html).
 The following example illustrates this fundamentally simple usage with a river discharge series stored in a workbook.